roots/docs/sage/theme-installation.md

 You now have all the necessary dependencies to run the [build process](/sage/docs/theme-development-and-building/#available-build-commands).

-### Getting ready for Browsersync
+### Browsersync configuration

-If you later want to use Browsersync during `yarn start` you need to update `devUrl` at the bottom of `resources/assets/config.json` to reflect your local development hostname.
+Update `devUrl` at the bottom of `resources/assets/config.json` to reflect your local development hostname.

 For example, if your local development URL is `https://project-name.test` you would update the file to read:

 ```json
 ...
   "devUrl": "https://project-name.test",